foreverphoenix/the-phoenix-flavour/The-Phoenix-Flavour-3-2/01-Setup.md

 ### 10.1.2 Mod Installation

 You can find all mod installation instructions in the [02_Mod_Installation.md](/The-Phoenix-Flavour-3-2/02-Mod-Installation.md).
-I highly recommend opening it in a new tab or window while keeping the current document so that you are able to refer to the instructions detailed below while installing the mods.
+I highly recommend opening it in a new tab or window while keeping the current document open here so that you are able to refer to the instructions detailed below while installing the mods.

 ## 10.2 General Instructions